Government Fees Per Person (Applicant, Spouse, and Dependent Child):

 Payable to DGME once the application is approved.

-Payable to DGME once the application is approved.
+The Guarantee Deposit is payable to DGME once your residency application is approved.
 The amount for the Guarantee Deposit depends on your country of origin (examples: USA $361, Canada $483, Spain $1,061, United Kingdom $1,301)

 Approximate, depends on number and size of documents, applicable for documents that are not issued in Spanish.

-Approximate, depends on income, and is only required for some applications.
+Approximate, depends on income, and is only required for certain application types.

 These expenses do not include the expenses related to getting required documents from your home country.